 Moving home is always a daunting experience, but when it’s abroad to a foreign city in a new country, it can become an overwhelming time.
-If your move abroad to Spain is taking you to Madrid, here are the answers to some common questions you may have about moving abroad to Spain’s capital city.
+If your move to Spain is taking you to Madrid, here is some useful information to have when moving abroad to Spain’s capital city.

 Where to live in Madrid